andreia-pereira2/andreia-pereira2/README.md

 - **Python:**

 ### My Goals for Data Analysis
-- Work on real-world data projects and build my confidence on data analysis and data visualisation tools such as Tableau and PowerBI
+- Work on real-world data projects and build my confidence in data analysis and data visualisation tools such as Tableau and PowerBI
-- Improve SQL quering skills
+- Improve SQL querying skills
 - Become proficient in Python for automation and analysis
 - Keep studying to grow my data skills